-If you'd rather avoid toxic medicines and go the herbal route to knock out a bad case of worms, this effective herbal blend is a a safe and trusted blend.
+If you'd rather avoid toxic medicines and go the herbal route to knock out a bad case of worms, this effective herbal blend is a safe and trusted blend.

 Find on Amazon

 Looking for a more natural solution?
 This safe, soothing liquid dewormer contains a more natural ingredient list for getting rid of those nasty worms.
 With herbal ingredients, you can feel good about administering this medication…and also feel confident in fully ridding your feline of worms, too.
-Made in an easy-to-administer liquid formula, not only do these ingredients rid your cat of worms, but the medicine itself is said to sooth and heal the digestive tract in the process.
+Made in an easy-to-administer liquid formula, not only do these ingredients rid your cat of worms, but the medicine itself is said to soothe and heal the digestive tract in the process.
 We can’t think of anything better.

 - Liquid can easily be hidden in your cat’s food.